ECE - Early Childhood Education

 Enrollment Requirements: Prerequisite: ECE 190, ECE 250, ECE 251, and HDFS 201, or permission of the instructor.

 All ECE degrees require courses with practicum experience in early childhood classrooms with young children (birth to age five).
-Practicum experiences are focused student teaching experiences that require the student to demonstrate specific skills in an early childhood classroom with young children.
+Practicum experiences are focused student teaching experiences that require the student to demonstrate specific skills.
 Students must complete the practicum experience through TMCC.
-Students are required to have fingerprints, an approved background check, and a clear TB test prior to enrolling in practicum experience courses.
+Students may be required to have fingerprints, an approved background check, and a clear TB test prior to enrolling in practicum experience courses.
 If a student fails to meet these requirements, or if the background check is not approved, the student will not be permitted to participate in courses with practicum experience.
 Students must meet all of the prerequisite/co-requisite requirements, as well as have the practicum instructor's approval prior to enrolling in a practicum course.
-This course is the second half of a two-part practicum and is taken in the spring semester during the final year of the program of study.
 Students must work with the practicum instructor to arrange a practicum schedule and placement site.

 Transferability: May not transfer towards an NSHE bachelor's degree

-Enrollment Requirements: Prerequisite: MGT 171, ECE 231 (2 units in previous fall semester with a C or better); Prerequisite or Corequisite: MGT 212, ECE 240; Corequisite: ECE 245; Instructor approval required.
+Enrollment Requirements: Prerequisite: MGT 171, ECE 231 (2 units in previous fall semester with a C or better); Prerequisite or Corequisite: MGT 212, ECE 240.

 ECE 250 - Introduction to Early Childhood Education Units: 3